SevdaPruitt/kickstarterchallenge/README.md

 3. Results:

 a.
 What are two conclusions you can draw about the Theater Outcomes by Launch Date?
- Month of May is the most successful month.
+   1. Month of May is the most successful month.
+   2. There are no canceled plays.

 b.
 What can you conclude about the Outcomes based on Goals?
 Goals set between $1000 - $4999 is the most pledged amount or successful.